EmilStasevski/applied-simulation-based-inference/amortized_bayesian_inference_protein_secondary_structure/README.md

 - **Rank-64 covariance** captures only 58-73% of real per-class variance.
 Higher rank or full covariance (if tractable) would narrow the gap.
 - **Single attention head** in the summary network.
 Multi-head attention or a small transformer encoder could capture richer sequence-level patterns.
 - **2000 test sequences** from one Kaggle dataset.
 Validation on the full PDB (~200k chains) would test generalization to rare folds.
+- **Unconstrained output support.** The Flow Matching posterior places ~12.6% of raw samples outside the valid [0, 1] range; a logit-transformed output or a bounded (Beta) base distribution would enforce the constraint by construction.

 ---